Voter suppression in the United States: Wisconsin

+2010s

-2010 Maryland gubernatorial election
+Maryland

 In the Maryland gubernatorial election in 2010, the campaign of Republican candidate Bob Ehrlich hired a consultant who advised that "the first and most desired outcome is voter suppression", in the form of having "African-American voters stay home."
 To that end, the Republicans placed thousands of Election Day robocalls to Democratic voters, telling them that the Democratic candidate, Martin O'Malley, had won, although in fact the polls were still open for some two more hours.
 The Republicans' call, worded to seem as if it came from Democrats, told the voters, "Relax.
 Everything's fine.
 The only thing left is to watch it on TV tonight."
 The calls reached 112,000 voters in majority-African American areas.
 In 2011, Ehrlich's campaign manager, Paul Schurick, was convicted of fraud and other charges because of the calls.
 In 2012, he was sentenced to 30 days of home detention, a one-year suspended jail sentence, and 500 hours of community service over the four years of his probation, with no fine or jail time.
 The Democratic candidate won by a margin of more than 10 percent.

-2015 early voting controversy in Maryland

-In Maryland's Montgomery County, Republicans planned to move two early-voting sites from densely populated Bethesda and Burtonsville to more sparsely populated areas in Brookeville and Potomac.
+In 2015, Maryland's Montgomery County, Republicans planned to move two early-voting sites from densely populated Bethesda and Burtonsville to more sparsely populated areas in Brookeville and Potomac.
 They claimed to be aiming for more "geographic diversity"; Democrats accused them of trying to suppress the vote.
 The Burtonsville site had the most minority voters of all the early-voting sites in the county, while the proposed new locations were in more Republican-friendly areas with fewer minority residents.
 The Republican election board chairman admitted at a County Council committee that he and two GOP colleagues held a conference call with the chairman of Montgomery's Republican Party Central Committee.
 They said the call, from which Democrats were excluded, was legal.
 Democrats called it a violation of Maryland's Open Meetings Act.
 Todd Eberly, a political science professor from Saint Mary's College, called the claim by the Republicans, "a stupid defense."